-Presents generalised information about work, securing and maintaining work, workplaces, and the changes, issues, influences and trends impacting on career development.
+Presents generalised brief discussions about work, securing and maintaining work, and workplaces.
+Identifies the changes, issues, influences and trends impacting on career development and the workforce.

-Makes general references to career-related concepts and/or theories.
+Makes relevant reference to some career-related concepts.

-Identifies and develops some relevant industry standard skills for work.
+Identifies and develops some skills to manage immediate career pathways, work and learning experiences.

-Selects and uses some appropriate strategies to manage career development.
+Uses some appropriate strategies to manage career development.

-Presents responses in an organised way to an acceptable standard for the relevant industry, including mostly correct spelling and grammar.
+Presents responses, including a career portfolio in an organised way with mostly correct spelling and grammar.

-Accurately uses some career-related terminology appropriate for the context, making some reference to relevant examples.
+Uses some career-related terminology, making occasional use of evidence to support responses.